 In some circumstances, people have not been able to get the medical care they need because they cannot afford it.
 In addition, because these are limited policies, hey do not meet the requirement that most people in the United States have health insurance coverage, leaving people with an additional penalty to pay come tax time.

 Despite these issues, the Court disagreed, ruling that the Obama administration could not restrict the sale of these plans.
 The Court agreed with the plaintiffs in the case, who felt that because fixed indemnity plans are a branch under catastrophic health insurance (policies that are intended to protect you from unexpected health costs), these plans could be a valuable option for those who have incomes that fall in the coverage gap: they make too much for Medicaid, but too little for financial assistance in the Health Insurance Marketplace.

 Although the court ruling may provide more health insurance options for consumers, it poses hidden risks.
 Consumers with fixed indemnity insurance generally have fewer protections, meaning that they can still have pre-existing condition exclusions, caps on benefits, no access to free preventive services, and the policy does not have to cover a certain percentage of medical costs.

-Triage Cancer is hosting a webinar on October 18, 2016, on “Choosing Wisely: How to Pick Health Insurance Plans.”
+Triage Cancer is hosting a webinar on “Choosing Wisely: How to Pick Health Insurance Plans & Fixed indemnity pros & cons.”
 Register Here.
-In the meantime, there are other webinars available for watching at any time here.
+In the meantime, there are other free webinars on cancer survivorship beyond diagnosis.